dimariac/module3-getting_and_cleaning_data/CodeBook.md

 The data is prepared sequentially following the five steps given in the project instructions.

 Step 1 - Merge the training and test sets to create one dataset.
-The training data set is read in from the "X.train.txt" file.
-The relative information corresponding to the subject who performed each activity and the type of each activity are also read in, respectively from "subject_train.txt" and "y_train.txt".
-All these data are collated in one tbl structure called 'data_train'.
+The training data set is read in from the "X_train.txt" file.
+The relative information corresponding to the subject who performed each activity and the type of activity are also read in, respectively from "subject_train.txt" and "y_train.txt".
+All these data are collated into one tbl structure called 'data_train'.
 The same process is performed for the test set, and all data are collated in the 'data_test' tbl variable.
 The 'data_train' and 'data_test' are combined together using rbind.
 The entire data set